prwesolek/HealthyHome/README.md

 <p>  The underlying mathematical model is a collection of linear regressions which predicts obesity rates, asthma rates, and percent of people reporting adequate sleep time for a neighborhood from the average commute time, population density, and crime rate for the neighborhood.
 A smoothing process via K-nearest Neighbors is used to account for confounding factors, and this process substantially improves the accuracy of the linear regressions.
 This smoothing process can be considered as a form of <a href="https://en.wikipedia.org/wiki/Convolution">convolution</a>. </p>

 <p> The webapp takes as input two addresses, the user's commute time, and the user's level of concern about weight, asthma, or sleep time.
 The application then computes the census tracts for each address to obtain the environmental data, runs the linear regressions to compute non-obesity rate, non-asthma rate, and percent of people reporting adequate sleep, and produces a HealthScore by taking a weighted sum of the outputs of the linear regressions, where the weights are given by the level of importance assigned by the user for the aforementioned health concerns.
 The property with the higher HealthScore is reported to be the better property.
 The webapp  is built using flask and hosted on Amazon Web Services.
-The webapp additionally uses Google's geocoding API; an API key can be obtained <a href="https://developers.google.com/maps/documentation/geocoding/start?utm_source=google&utm_medium=cpc&utm_campaign=FY18-Q2-global-demandgen-paidsearchonnetworkhouseads-cs-maps_contactsal_saf&utm_content=text-ad-none-none-DEV_c-CRE_315916118282-ADGP_Hybrid+%7C+AW+SEM+%7C+SKWS+~+Geocoding+API-KWID_43700039136946657-kwd-335278985932-userloc_9001873&utm_term=KW_%2Bgeocoder%20%2Bapi-ST_%2Bgeocoder+%2Bapi&gclid=COmfluGynuMCFVndswodWiIK0Q" >here</a>.
-Your code must be input on line 55 in flaskapp/calculator1.py.</p>
+The webapp additionally uses Google's geocoding API.
+An API key can be obtained <a href="https://developers.google.com/maps/documentation/geocoding/start?utm_source=google&utm_medium=cpc&utm_campaign=FY18-Q2-global-demandgen-paidsearchonnetworkhouseads-cs-maps_contactsal_saf&utm_content=text-ad-none-none-DEV_c-CRE_315916118282-ADGP_Hybrid+%7C+AW+SEM+%7C+SKWS+~+Geocoding+API-KWID_43700039136946657-kwd-335278985932-userloc_9001873&utm_term=KW_%2Bgeocoder%20%2Bapi-ST_%2Bgeocoder+%2Bapi&gclid=COmfluGynuMCFVndswodWiIK0Q" >here</a>; your code must be input on line 55 in flaskapp/calculator1.py.</p>

-<p>The data is from 2010 or later and has a census tract level of granularity; <a href="https://en.wikipedia.org/wiki/Census_tract">Census tracts</a> are geographic units for the US Census Bureau which are roughly equivalent to a neighborhood; they contain an average of 4,000 people. </p>
+<p>The data is from 2010 or later and has a census tract level of granularity. <a href="https://en.wikipedia.org/wiki/Census_tract">Census tracts</a> are geographic units for the US Census Bureau which are roughly equivalent to a neighborhood; they contain an average of 4,000 people. </p>

 <p> I did most of this work in Spyder, and the scripts reflect this choice.
 I translated some of the more interesting programs to jupyter notebooks.</p>

 <h2> Model Details </h2>

 <h3> Feature Selection </h3>
- <p> The features used to predict each health issue rate are selected by running linear regressions to see how much each feature contributed, and I additionally removed environmental features that intuitively should not predict the health issue in question; see the Feature-selection jupyter notebook for these regressions.
-In addition, these linear regressions point out that mental health does not depend linearly on the features, so I omitted this health issue.
-The table below gives the environmental features used for each health issue. </p>
+ <p> The features used to predict each health issue rate are selected by running linear regressions to see how much each feature contributed and by looking in the public health literature for previously established correlations; see the Feature-selection jupyter notebook for the regressions.
+These linear regressions additionally suggest that the percentage of people reporting good mental health does not depend linearly on the environmental features, so I omitted this health issue.
+The table below gives the environmental features used as predictors for each health issue. </p>

 <table style="width:100%" align="center">
   <tr>